ActiveCampaign/inbound-demo-rails/README.md

 This project contains a demo Rails app that shows how to implement inbound email processing using [Postmark’s inbound webhooks](https://postmarkapp.com/why/inbound).

+The demo app replicates a simple blog.
+Readers can post responses to an article by sending an email to the app.
+Responses are processed by Postmark and forwarded to the Rails app using inbound webhooks.
+Once received the app associates a response with an article and saves it to the database.

 You will need to have a [Postmark account](https://postmarkapp.com) to run this demo.
 If you don’t have one already, [sign up for a free account](https://account.postmarkapp.com/sign_up).

 ## Getting Started